IN MEMORIAM: MEMORIAL DAY

 C. Stop and stare

 Just to be clear, C is not an acceptable answer in this scenario.
 I get it – you want to be nosy and feel a little better about being a good driver and paying attention.
 Oh, the irony there kills me.
 How can you judge the person who caused the accident when you yourself are about to cause another one?!
 Spoiler Alert: going from 70 to 10 on a HIGHWAY is not something the driver behind you is expecting.
 You might very well be the next fender bender victim.
-Who knows, maybe the first one was caused because one of the drivers saw a bird, or new construction starting and slowed down to get a better look.
+Who knows, maybe the first one was caused because one of the drivers saw a bird, or new construction starting (you can get my thoughts on road construction in THIS POST) and slowed down to get a better look.